rollmug/Orchard-Docker-Windows/README.md

 Restart-Computer
 ```

-Once it's rebooted, re-open PowerShell as Administrator, and confirms that it's working by running:
+Once it's rebooted, re-open PowerShell as Administrator, and confirm that it's working by running:

 ```sh
 Get-WindowsFeature -Name containers